JBEI/BioPKS-Pipeline/README.md

 With BioPKS Pipeline, users will first specify the target molecule for which they wish to discover biosynthetic pathways.
-Subsequently, users will have the option of either performing PKS retrobiosynthesis first and then a DORAnet expansion or vice versa - though the former sequence is a more common occurrence in metabolic engineering given that there are only a couple of starter molecules that PKSs can accept (such as Malonyl-CoA).
+Subsequently, users will have the option of either performing PKS retrobiosynthesis first and then a DORAnet expansion or vice versa - though the former sequence is a more common occurrence in metabolic engineering given that there are only a couple of acyl-CoA starter molecules that PKSs can accept (e.g. malonyl-CoA, methylmalonyl-CoA, etc.).

 When a target molecule cannot be reached by RetroTide, i.e. by PKSs alone, DORAnet will accept the PKS product that is closest to the downstream target as an input and perform a network expansion to reach the target.
 This network expansion involves